Caroline (Ihlefeld) Gallagher ’20 | Psychology major

 My favorite thing to do on campus was attend sporting events to support classmates and friends.

-My favorite place to study was in the Jean Student Center.
+My favorite place to study was in the Roger and Francine Jean Student Center.
 I miss being able to go there and study, while also being surrounded by friendly and supportive faces.

-My mentor on campus was Dr. Kathleen Flannery, who I worked closely with on a number of projects.
+My mentor on campus was Professor Flannery, who I worked closely with on a number of projects.
 I would not have made it through without her!
-I would also be remiss to not mention Dr. Elizabeth Rickenbach, who taught both my first ever and last ever classes at Saint A's- General Psychology and Senior Internship.
-She saw me through many challenges, and was so positively impactful on my time at Saint Anselm College.
+I would also be remiss to not mention Professor Elizabeth Rickenbach, who taught both my first ever and last ever classes at Saint Anselm- General Psychology and Senior Internship.
+She saw me through many challenges and was so positively impactful during my time on the Hilltop.